GyorgyFerenc/Minecraft-Random-Events/documentation/Markdown/domain/RandomEvent.md

  public int RandomEventHandle.getWeight();
 ```

-It returns the wight of the random event.
+It returns the weight of the random event.
 Note that the weight 5 means common, if you want the event to be more rare use a lesser value, if more common use a greater value.

 ### Create